Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

 \subsection{A three-degree-of-freedom Hamiltonian system}

-For an example where LE sums for different $k$ are maximized on different orbits, we consider a higher-dimensional system whose large number of symmetries keeps the computational cost tractable.
-In particular, we consider a Hamiltonian system with Hamiltonian function
+For an example in which LE sums $\Mu_k$ for different $k$ are not all maximized on the same orbits, we consider a 6-dimensional ODE whose numerous symmetries keep the computational costs tractable.
+In particular, we consider a Hamiltonian system whose Hamiltonian function is

-the first three components of $x$ being the position variables, and the final three the corresponding momenta.
-This is a specific form of a triaxially symmetric potential studied by \citet{palacian2017periodic}, which has applications in galactic dynamics \citep{de1985motion,caranicolas19941}.
-The Hamiltonian \cref{eq:triaxial} gives rise to a system of ODEs in 6 variables,
+where the first three components of $x\in\mathbb{R}^6$ are position variables, and the other three components are corresponding momenta.
+This is a specific form of a triaxially symmetric potential studied by \citet{palacian2017periodic} that has applications in galactic dynamics \citep{de1985motion,caranicolas19941}.
+The Hamiltonian~\cref{eq:triaxial} gives rise to the ODE system